miklevin/MikeLev.in/_posts/2023-04-18-ever-have-to-combine-csvs-do-it-better-with-python-pandas.md

 ---
 date: 2023-04-18
 title: Ever Have to Combine CSVs?
 Do It Better With Python Pandas!
-permalink: /blog/ever-have-to-combine-csvs-do-it-better-with-python-pandas/
 headline: "Combining Multiple CSVs Easily with Python Pandas: Discover My Research Results!"
 description: Using the Python Pandas Library to better manipulate row and column data, I recently conducted research on a variety of websites to compare engagement rates.
 My findings included 15 visitors and a 1% engagement rate for Netflix.com, and 20 visitors and a 2% engagement rate for IMDB.com.
 Discover the results of my research, and learn how to use the Python Pandas Library for your own data manipulation needs.
 keywords: Python, Pandas, CSV, API, Data Manipulation, Research, Netflix.com, IMDB.com, cancer.gov, cdc.gov, developer.mozilla.org, verywellfamily.com, businessinsider.com, popularmechanics.com, healthline.com, blog.hubspot.com, developers.google.com, techopedia.com
-categories: csv, api, python
+categories: api, python, pandas, csv
+permalink: /blog/ever-have-to-combine-csvs-do-it-better-with-python-pandas/
 layout: post
 ---

 You need something that you can get better at forever.
 SQL is so popular because it's like that, but it's not the only thing for databases.
 Usually you